ArazShilabin/CNN-from-Scratch/README.md

 # CNN-from-Scratch-for-Digit-Recognition
-back prop will be added when done
+back prop will be added when done with testing